Opee10/home/README.md

 💼 **October 2025** – Secured a Software Engineer (AI/ML) position at TechnoNext Software Limited.

-✔ **October 2025** – Submitted our paper *"Posture Detection: A Survey of Machine Learning and Deep Learning Approaches, Challenges, and Future Directions"* to *IEEE Open Journal of the Computer Society*.
+✔ **October 2025** – Submitted our paper *"Posture Detection: A Survey of Machine Learning and Deep Learning Approaches, Challenges, and Future Directions"*.

 🔔 **September 2025** - I am leading a research project on healthcare data privacy, tentative title : *“Privacy-Preserving Intelligence: Advance ments and Applications of Federated Learning in Healthcare Systems"*